top of page

 Downtown San Diego from San Diego Bay

-Closest to the Gaslamp Quarter, Balboa Park, Downtown or Convention Center
+Closest to the Gaslamp Quarter, Balboa Park, San Diego Zoo, Downtown or Convention Center

 Unfortunately, there aren't any dedicated gluten-free restaurants in the Gaslamp District or downtown, but Starrylane Bakery is only 3.5 miles away.
 This dedicated gluten-free bakery has the cakes, cookies and pies you would never know were gluten-free.
 They are also top 10 allergen-free.
 A pro-tip for making sure they don't run out the treats you want is to place an online order in advance.
 My favorite are the pretzel rolls.
 They are so close to the gluten originals you will not miss the gluten.
 They have the perfect texture and the right amount of salt.
 It brings me right back to Germany.
 You must not miss this stop.
 The parking in this area can be challenging, so a quick Uber ride from downtown may be the easiest option.
 They are closed on Monday and Tuesday.

 After you stop at Starrylane Bakery, you can head to El Tianguis for a quick lunch.
 Their specialty is taquitos or rolled tacos.
-They have the right amount of crunch to complement the savory fillings, creamy guacamole, and sour cream.
+The also have churros, nachos, fish tacos, bowls, and loaded fries.
+This is a must visit.
+This is also the closest location to the San Diego Zoo.

 I love the chicken and shredded beef taquitos with a side of rice and beans.
 The toppings of sour cream, cheese lettuce and guacamole are all optional as is the salsa.
 The guacamole comes plain or with Pico de Gallo.
 They also have vegan and vegetarian options for fillings, and some new bowls which I must try on my next visit.
 If you want some for later, you can order them in a large to go pack that will feed a crowd.
 They also have tacos, nachos, and bowls.